-- (1) The members of an Appeal Board hearing an appeal may enter any land in the Island they consider it necessary to inspect for the purpose of determining the appeal. - (2) The right conferred by paragraph (1) is limited to the land the subject of the appeal. - (3) Except with the approval of the owner and any occupier of the land, the members of the Appeal Board shall not enter land in accordance with this Article unless - - (a) at least 48 hours written notice of their intention to do so has been given; - (b) they do so at a reasonable time having regard to the use of the land; - (c) they produce their appointments by the Chairman as a member of the Appeal Board hearing the appeal. - (4) A person who obstructs a member of the Appeal Board from entering land in accordance with this Article is guilty of an offence and is liable to a fine not exceeding level 3 on the standard scale.
-[5]
+- (1) Acting in accordance with paragraph (2) or (3), the members of the Appeal Board hearing an appeal may enter any land in the Island they consider it necessary to inspect for the purpose of determining the appeal. - (2) If the land to be entered is the land the subject of the appeal the members of the Appeal Board hearing the appeal shall not enter the land (unless the owner and any occupier of the land has otherwise agreed) unless - - (a) at least 48 hours written notice of their intention to do so has been given; - (b) they do so at a reasonable time having regard to the use of the land;

+- (c) they produce their appointments by the Chairman as a member of the Appeal Board hearing the appeal. - (3) If the land to be entered is not the land the subject of the appeal the members of the Appeal Board hearing the appeal shall not enter the land unless the owner and any occupier of the land has agreed to them doing so. - (4) A person who obstructs a member of the Appeal Board from entering land in accordance with paragraph (2) is guilty of an offence and is liable to a fine not exceeding level 3 on the standard scale.
+[6]